 Action Items from the Committee on Publications Meeting

-Elected members present were Jennifer Barber (chair), Kathleen Blee, Douglas Hartmann, Erin Kelly, Annette Lareau (ASA Past President), Mary Romero (ASA Secretary), Vincent Roscigno, and Amy Wharton.
+Elected members present were Jennifer Barber, Erin Kelly (Chair), Cecilia Ridgeway (Past ASA President), Mary Romero (ASA Secretary), Vincent Roscigno, Steven Vallas, and Amy Wharton.
+Incoming elected members Kathleen Blee and Douglas Hartmann also attended as observers.

-Editors present for the open session were Lee Clarke, Philip Cohen, Larry Isaac, Tim Futing Liao, Holly McCammon, Michael Sauder, Richard Serpe, and Jan Stets.
+Editors present for the open session were Lee Clarke, Gilbert Gee, Neil Gross, Karen Hegtvedt, Larry Isaac, Tim Futing Liao, Kathleen Lowney, Holly J. McCammon, and Rob Warren.
+Incoming editors Syed Ali, Michael Sauder, Richard Serpe, Jan Stets, and Stephen Sweet also attended as observers.

 The Committee voted to: